neocotic/qrious/CONTRIBUTING.md

 $ npm test
 ```

-The only dependency here is just [Node.js](https://nodejs.org).
-Unfortunately, the tests don't currently cover enough of
-the QR encoding logic to be relied upon alone.
-Feel free to make use of the `demo.html` to test your changes locally
+Feel free to make use of the `demo.html` to test your changes locally before committing and rebuild the distribution
-before committing.

-Use the same coding style as the rest of the code base and only rebuild the `dist/qrious.js` file, leaving the minified
-files alone as these are only updated immediately prior to a version being released.
-This can be done using the
+files.
+This can be done using the following command:
-following command:

 ``` bash
 $ npm run build